 Initiating Oral Anticoagulant Therapy

-When converting patients from Argatroban to oral anticoagulant therapy, consider the potential for combined effects on the International Normalized Ratio (INR).
-To avoid prothrombotic effects and to ensure continuous anticoagulation when initiating warfarin, overlap Argatroban Injection and warfarin therapy.
+When converting patients from argatroban to oral anticoagulant therapy, consider the potential for combined effects on INR with co-administration of argatroban and warfarin.
+A loading dose of warfarin should not be used.
+Initiate therapy using the expected daily dose of warfarin.
+To avoid prothrombotic effects and to ensure continuous anticoagulation when initiating warfarin, it is suggested that argatroban and warfarin therapy be overlapped.
 There are insufficient data available to recommend the duration of the overlap.
-Initiate therapy using the expected daily dose of warfarin.
-A loading dose of warfarin should not be used.

 Dosage Forms And Strengths